MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/TW-7004-Lab1_Capstone.md

 - Customers are entitled to specific response times when submitting claims.
 There are three levels of
 support:
-    + Platinum: Allows them to file up to 10 claims a year and guarantees a 1-hour response when new claims are opened.
+    + **Platinum**: Allows them to file up to 10 claims a year and guarantees a 1-hour response when new claims are opened.
-    + Gold: Allows them to file up to 5 claims a year and guarantees a 4-hour response when new claims are opened.
+    + **Gold**: Allows them to file up to 5 claims a year and guarantees a 4-hour response when new claims are opened.
-    + Silver: Allows them to file up to 2 claims a year and guarantees an 8-hour response when new claims are opened.
+    + **Silver**: Allows them to file up to 2 claims a year and guarantees an 8-hour response when new claims are opened.
-    + Bronze: Allows them to file up to 1 claim a year and guarantees a 12-hour response when new claims are opened.
+    + **Bronze**: Allows them to file up to 1 claim a year and guarantees a 12-hour response when new claims are opened.
 - Support agents need to be able to easily work with multiple customers at the same time regardless of the channel they are engaging on.
     + Support cases and incoming conversations should be routed to agents based on the type of customer they are (Platinum, gold, silver etc.)